peter-leonov/ngx_http_js_module/README.markdown

 If you have a 64-bit Mac (even with only 32-bit kernel) use `--disable-jit` to be able to `make` SpiderMonkey.
 If you are on Ubuntu please use `--prefix=/usr/`, otherwise SpiderMonkey installs itself to `/usr/local/` and `libmozjs.so` becomes unreachable.
 Use `--disable-tests` to get `make` ended shortly.
 Use `--enable-debug` if you plan to develop a little ;)

+On a clear FreeBSD 8.0 at least the following have to be installed from ports: gmake, perl, python, zip.
+Run `gmake` and `gmake install` after `./configure`.

 This could create the following in `prefix`:

 * bin/js-config